v-tisip/windows-uwp-pr.de-de/windows-apps-src/monetize/run-app-experiments-with-a-b-testing.md

 ---
 author: mcleanbyron
-Description: "Sie können über das Windows Dev Center-Dashboard Experimente für Ihre UWP-Apps (Universelle Windows-Plattform) mit A/B-Tests durchführen."
+Description: You can use the Windows Dev Center dashboard to run experiments for your Universal Windows Platform (UWP) apps with A/B testing.
-title: "Ausführen von App-Experimenten mit A/B-Tests" ms.assetid: 790B4B37-C72D-4CEA-97AF-D226B2216DCC
+title: Ausführen von App-Experimenten mit A/B-Tests ms.assetid: 790B4B37-C72D-4CEA-97AF-D226B2216DCC
 ms.author: mcleans
 ms.date: 02/08/2017